When Arsenal’s Thierry Henry took the absolute p*ss out of Real Madrid

-In an interview with Puma in 2012, Thierry Henry was asked whether he’s as cool off the football pitch as he is on it.
+In a 2012 interview with Puma, Thierry Henry was asked whether he was as cool off the football pitch as he was on it.

 His response was distinctly uncool, at least initially.
 He took a deep breath and nervously giggled.
 But then he started to talk about how he felt on the pitch.

 “I always said to myself, ‘You shouldn’t panic.
 You have the ball.
 Why should you panic?
 Everybody should panic.
 Not you.'”

 Thierry Henry was quite possibly the most French footballer of all time.
 He could score goals with effortless ease.
 He was frighteningly quick without ever looking like he was straining himself.

 Even now, when he speaks, he speaks with that deep cadence that makes you suspect he could fall asleep at any moment.